-But the point is, you’d be amazed at what you can do in a week, if you’re willing to try it out for yourself.
+But the point is, you’d be amazed at what you can do in a week, if you’re willing to give yourself a chance.

 So, in this article, I’m giving you 5 powerful tips that you can start implementing to help you reach your goals.
 Of course there are no guarantees as to whether or not these will work for you.